AI-SDC/SACRO-ML/docs/source/introduction.rst

 - The model does not contain embedded data points.
 - When the test data has not been seen by the trained model.
 - The test data must have at ideally 30 to 50% of the orginal data, and at least 20%.
+- For models which predict with numerical values as oposed to binary (i.e. yes|no).

 What SACRO-ML is not intended for?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~